 It will approximately take 1.5 to 2 years to complete FRCR if you get through all the steps consecutively in a single attempt.

-FRCR is an internationally acclaimed and awarded to acknowledge your excellence in Radiology.
+FRCR is one of the radiologist qualifications that is internationally acclaimed and awarded to acknowledge your excellence in radiology.
 The examination assesses a candidate’s skills from multiple perspectives.
 For many critical and high-paid posts in the UK healthcare system, like Clinical Oncology, clearing FRCR is mandatory.

-The FRCR is a prestigious accolade that will open new doors for an exciting world of opportunities.
-The regard for an FRCR Radiologist in India is massive.
+The FRCR degree is a prestigious accolade that will open new doors for an exciting world of opportunities.
+The regard for a radiologist with an FRCR degree in India is massive.
 When you cleared the FRCR exam, you can enjoy:

 - Immense respect and popularity both professionally and personally,